cdsmith/HMock/README.md

 ### What should I do about orphan instance warnings?

-If you have the warning enabled, GHC will usually warn about orphan instances when you use `makeMockable` or other splices.
+If you have the warning enabled, GHC will usually warn about orphan instances when you use `makeMockable`.
 We recommend disabling this warning for the modules that use `makeMockable`, by adding the line `{-# OPTIONS_GHC -Wno-orphans #-}` to the top of these modules.

 Prohibiting orphan instances is just a *heuristic* to make it less likely that